Sonepar emerged from a drive to diversification on the part of two families that had been in partnership for a century.

 In 2000, the family-owned holding company Sonepar decided to transfer the use of its name to its electrical equipment distributor subsidiary Sonepar Distribution, in acknowledgement of the importance this business had acquired and the recognition earned by Sonepar in the industry.
 The holding company was renamed Colam Entreprendre.

-In 2008, by integrating substantial Hagemeyer assets, the Group strengthens its presence in 35 countries, with over 160 operating companies.
+In 2008, by integrating substantial Hagemeyer assets, the Group strengthens its presence in 35 countries.

 Chaired by Marie-Christine Coisne-Roquette since 1998, Sonepar is now a global player in a sector that it helped to structure - electrical equipment wholesaling.
 Sonepar group still believes as strongly as ever in its founding values and reaffirms them every day: initiative, trust in people, motivation of associates, the conviction that both ambitious plans and worthwhile achievements are matters for the long term and respect for each individual.